13 Polite Ways to Say No to Tipping Without Feeling Guilty

 Suggest a Feedback Form

 Positive feedback doesn’t always have to come with a dollar sign.
 If you appreciate the service but don’t want to leave a tip, offer something just as valuable.
-Try saying, “I’d be happy to leave a review or fill out a feedback form.”

-It sends the signal that you care about the experience without buying into the tip guilt.
 Many businesses actually benefit more from reviews than spare change.
 You’re helping the service improve and boosting visibility, on your terms.
 That’s a win for both sides.

 Related Video: 28 Places Where Tipping Has Gotten Out of Hand